andrew/ultimate-awesome/README.md

 - [awesome-podcasts](https://github.com/ipinak/awesome-podcasts) - A curated list of podcasts for all kinds of subjects.
 - [awesome-cv-model](https://github.com/isLinXu/awesome-cv-model) - Awesome cv model.
 - [awesome-purescript](https://github.com/jackypan1989/awesome-purescript) - A collection of awesome things regarding PureScript.
-- [awesome-runes](https://github.com/jade98-io/awesome-runes) - A curated list of #runes ecosystem on #bitcoin.
 - [AI-playground](https://github.com/jaejungscene/AI-playground) - A list of papers on every AI topic.
 And hand-craft implementation of data science, machine learning and deep learning.
 - [awesome-chatgpt-tools](https://github.com/jalajcodes/awesome-chatgpt-tools) - Repository listing all the awesome tools and services built using ChaGPT and other AI tools.
 - [myawesomeapp](https://github.com/jameshamann/myawesomeapp) - Test Repo for Medium Post.